f-dx/Awesome-Targeted-Individuals/README.md

 <!-- description -->

 A full pack of information to protect yourself from a group of organised cowards.
+Fight back and make a change.
+Be the change.

 </div>